robertomario/HTPP-UI/README.md

 After that go to the Settings menu in the toolbar and select the correct ports where the sensors are located.

-The system will expect the following order for the sensor connections in the Serial to USB converters:
+The default sensor connections in the Serial to USB converters:
 ```bash
 1 >> Environmental
 2 >> Multispectral